 “A huge author platform might seem like the obvious way to achieve success.
 And a huge social media following is great and is always an accomplishment to strive for.
 But the quality of those followers is what’s really important.”
 (Tweet)

 It’s Not About The Numbers Anymore

 You must never forget that in today’s social-media-savvy world, it is more about how the author is interacting with the audience, AND how the audience is interacting with the author.
 It’s not so much about the numbers anymore, but about the quality of the engagement between the author and his audience.

 Reach Out And Touch Someone

-Even if an author has a huge following, but doesn’t know how to market, or how to talk to his audience, or doesn’t know how to really get that audience rallied around something, the author won’t be able to hold onto that audience for the long-haul.
+Even if an author has a huge following, but doesn’t know how to sell, or how to talk to his audience, or doesn’t know how to really get that audience rallied around something, the author won’t be able to hold onto that audience for the long-haul.
 And book sales will suffer.